-- (a) the board of the offeree company so agrees.
-Such consent will not normally be given within three months of the lapsing of an earlier offer in relation to which the offeror made a no increase statement or an acceleration statement without a reservation of the right to set the statement aside in the event of an increased or improved offer being recommended by the board of the offeree company; - (b) a third party announces a firm intention to make an offer for the offeree company; - (c) the offeree company announces a "whitewash" proposal (see Note 1 of the Notes on Dispensations from Rule 9) or a reverse takeover; or - (d) the Panel determines that there has been a material change of circumstances.
+(a) the board of the offeree company so agrees.
+Where the offeror made a no increase statement or an acceleration statement without a reservation of the right to set the statement aside with the agreement of the offeree board, the Panel will not normally give its consent under this paragraph (a) in relation to a new offer, or any other transaction restricted by Rule 35.1, on more favourable terms than those available under the previous offer until after the later of:

+- (i) three months from the date on which the previous offer was withdrawn or lapsed; and - (ii) the end of the offer period; - (b) a third party (including a potential offeror which had been publicly identified prior to the date on which the previous offer was withdrawn or lapsed) announces a firm intention to make an offer for the offeree company; - (c) the offeree company announces a Rule 9 waiver proposal (see Note 1 of the Notes on Dispensations from Rule 9) or a reverse takeover; or - (d) the Panel determines that there has been a material change of circumstances.